Applicable Laws Generally

 When we talk about a slip and fall in California, we refer to properties – whether owned by a business or otherwise – that have, whether through negligence or intent, caused injury to innocent bystanders.

 A business that owns, leases or controls a property is obligated to keep their property in a reasonably safe condition.

 An individual may be injured on property or the site of the property; the cause of the injury being either the property or the land area that comes with the property.

 If you have been injured on property or adjacent land, you may be entitled to compensation.
-Damages may come about because of pain and suffering, medical expenses, loss of income or other property damage.
+Damages may come about because of pain, medical expenses, loss of income or other property damage.

 We have helped clients throughout Orange County recover lost damages for a wide variety of cases.
-If you’re unsure whether you have a case, fill out our online form today and one of our personal injury attorneys will get back to you very shortly with a free consultation.
+If you’re unsure whether you have a case, fill out our online form today and one of our attorneys will get back to you very shortly with a free evaluation.

 That being said, we can summarize how some cases may come about.